bleroy/3d-junkyard/DecentXE/readme.md

 There are three main categories for switches:
 * linear (such as reds): the resistance from the switch is about constant as it's pressed.
 * tactile (such as browns): there's a slight bump of resistance as the switch is pressed, giving more feedback than linear switches.
-* clicky (such as whites): there's a bump in resistance, accompanied with an audible and satisfying clicking sound.
+* clicky (such as whites): there's a bump in resistance (or it feels like thereś one), accompanied with an audible and satisfying clicking sound.

 Console keys should now be mounted on Kailh Choc v1 low-profile switches, so you'll need to buy 5 that match the characteristics of your main keyboard choice (clicky, linear or tactile).